oliviergob/gobslog.com/content/blog/20220227-deploy-frontend-amplify/index.md

 ---
-title: Serverless Webapp in AWS - Part 1 - Front End with AWS Amplify
+title: Serverless Web App in AWS - Part 1 - Front End with AWS Amplify
 date: "2022-02-27T09:02:22.284Z"
 description: "Automate the build and deployment of your Front End using AWS Amplify"
 image: ./amplifier.png